mteterycz/mteterycz.github.io/lab1/tiobe-list/Python.md

 4. **Global Interpreter Lock (GIL)**: Python's GIL can be a limitation for multi-threaded applications, as it allows only one thread to execute at a time, potentially hindering performance in CPU-bound tasks.

-5. **Limited Support for Functional Programming**: While Python supports functional programming paradigms, it is primarily an object-oriented language.
-Developers looking for a purely functional programming experience may find Python lacking in certain features compared to languages designed specifically for that purpose.
+5. **Dynamic Typing Issues**: While dynamic typing can make coding faster and more flexible, it can also lead to runtime errors that are harder to debug, especially in large codebases where type consistency is crucial.

-Overall, Python is a powerful and versatile language, but it may not be the best choice for every project, especially those requiring high performance or specific mobile capabilities.
+Overall, Python is a powerful and versatile language, but it's essential to consider its limitations based on the specific needs of your project.

 Treść wygenerowana przez AI